Andy Sullivan

 Sullivan earned his bachelor’s degree in mechanical engineering, graduating with merit from the United States Naval Academy in Annapolis, Maryland.
 He began his naval career as a nuclear submarine officer.
 During his tenure with the Navy, he was awarded the Navy and Marine Corps Achievement Medal for superior leadership and performance on board the USS Nebraska.

 Sullivan holds an executive MBA from the University of Delaware.
-He serves on the board of directors of the American Council of Life Insurers and the Tragedy Assistance Program for Survivors.
+He serves on the board of directors for the American Council of Life Insurers as its immediate past chair and is a member of the board of directors for the Tragedy Assistance Program for Survivors.